tylingsoft/markdown-it-mermaid/README.md

 })
 ```

 You can `loadPreferences` from any preferences store as long as it supports the `get` method.
 For example, you can use `js-cookie` library as a preferences store.
+Or you can write your own preferences store to achieve more flexibility.

 `mdi.mermaid.loadPreferences` not only applies the preferences, it also return the preferences loaded.
 Just in case you need to access the loaded preferences.

+`mdi.mermaid.loadPreferences` could be invoked multiple times.
+And the preferences applied later will override ones applied earlier.

 ## Development